Privacy notice for ‘Ask the export support team a question’ service

 The purpose of collecting data

-The data you provide will be processed by DIT for the following purposes:
+The data you provide will be processed by DBT for the following purposes:

 How we protect and share your data

-DIT is the data controller for your data.
-DIT will only share data covered by this privacy notice with third parties to support the purposes as shown above.
+DBT is the data controller for your data.
+DBT will only share data covered by this privacy notice with third parties to support the purposes as shown above.

 All organisations we share your data with must have a data protection policy and systems in place to protect personal data and be under contract or other agreement (for Crown bodies) to use this data only for the purposes within this privacy notice.
 The data has technical controls in place to restrict access and will be stored within the UK and the EEA.